 In addition, a Technology Crimes Section within the Office of Investigations is staffed by investigators with specialized skills necessary to proactively and reactively respond to complex computer crimes committed against the Department and to provide computer forensic support during general fraud investigations.
 Further, the Office of Investigations maintains the Office of Inspector General Hotline to facilitate the reporting of allegations and processes referrals of administrative allegations to Department management.

 The Office consists of a Headquarters office in Washington, DC, three Operations offices, the Technology Crimes Section and the Hotline and Management Referral Section.
-Field offices are located in Washington, DC; Pittsburgh, PA; Aiken, SC; Chicago, IL; Oak Ridge, TN; Denver, CO; Richland, WA; Idaho Falls, ID; Albuquerque, NM; Livermore, CA; and, Las Vegas, NV.
+Field offices are located in Washington, DC; Pittsburgh, PA; Aiken, SC; Chicago, IL; Oak Ridge, TN; Denver, CO; Richland, WA; Idaho Falls, ID; Albuquerque, NM; and, Livermore, CA.